 Faculty listed here have core appointments with the Department for the Study of Religion.
 Graduate Students are encouraged to have at least one core Department member on their graduate committee.
 Detailed descriptions of our faculty can be found at www.religion.utoronto.ca/people/faculty/

-Bugg, Laura B. Sociology of Religion

-Coleman, Simon Anthropology of Religion

-Dhand, Arti South Asian Religions, Women and Religion

-DiCenso, James Philosophy and Psychology of Religion
+Bugg, Laura B. Sociology of Religion Coleman, Simon Anthropology of Religion Dhand, Arti South Asian Religions, Women and Religion DiCenso, James Philosophy and Psychology of Religion (on leave 2017-2018)

 Emmrich, Christoph Buddhism